Dfam-consortium/tss_prefilter/README.md

 ## Description

 This is an experimental Rust implementation of an alignment prefilter.
-The prefilter is based on the Tensor Slide Sketch (TSS) algorithm [https://www.biorxiv.org/content/10.1101/2020.11.13.381814v5.abstract] and nearest neighbor search using the FAISS library [https://github.com/facebookresearch/faiss].
+The prefilter is based on the Tensor Slide Sketch (TSS) algorithm and nearest neighbor search using the FAISS library [https://github.com/facebookresearch/faiss].
 Used in conjunction with a more expensive alignment step, the prefilter reduces the number of sequences that need to be aligned.

 *TSS Method*
 Fast Alignment-Free Similarity Estimation By Tensor Sketching Amir Joudaki, Gunnar Rätsch, André Kahles bioRxiv 2020.11.13.381814; doi: https://doi.org/10.1101/2020.11.13.381814

 *TSS Align Method*
 Joudaki, A., Meterez, A., Mustafa, H., Koerkamp, R.G., Kahles, A. and Rätsch, G., 2023.
 Aligning distant sequences to graphs using long seed sketches.
 Genome Research, 33(7), pp.1208-1217.

 ## Dependencies
+You will need the FAISS dynamic libraries installed to build this project.
 FAIS 1.8.0  : https://github.com/facebookresearch/faiss/archive/refs/tags/v1.8.0.tar.gz

 ```